A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Introduction

 The second example we deal with arises from a different situation.
 Recent literature in financial mathematics has been focused in how to measure the riskiness of a given financial investment.
 To this extent \textit{dynamic risk measures} have been introduced in \cite{ar-de-eb/02}.
 In particular, BSDEs have been shown to be perhaps the best mathematical tool for modelling dynamic risk measures, via the so called $g$\textit{-expectations}.
-In \cite{de/12} the author proposed a risk measure that takes also into account the past values assumed by the investment, that is we will assume that, in making his future choices, the investor will consider not only the present value of the investment, but also the values assumed in a sufficiently small past interval.
+In \cite {de/12} the author proposed a risk measure that takes also into account the past values assumed by the investment, that is we will suppose that, in making his future choices, the investor will consider not only the present value of the investment, but also the values assumed in a sufficiently small past interval.
 This has been motivated by empirical studies that show how the memory effect has a fundamental importance in an investor's choices, see, e.g. \cite{de/12} and references therein for financial studies on the memory effect in financial investment.
-We therefore consider an investor that tries to quantify the riskiness of a given investment, with $Y$ being his investment, we will assume that the investor looks at the average value of his investment in a sufficiently recent past, that is we consider a generator of the form $\frac{1}{\delta}\int_{-\delta}^{0}Y(t+\theta)d\theta\,,$ with $\delta>0$ being a sufficiently small delay.
+We therefore consider an investor that tries to quantify the riskiness of a given investment, with $Y$ being his investment, and will assume that the investor looks at the average value of his investment in a sufficiently recent past, that is we consider a generator of the form $\frac{1}{\delta }\,g_{1}\big(\int_{-\delta }^{0}Y(t+\theta )d\theta \big)\,g_{2}\left( Z\left( t\right) \right) ,$ with $\delta >0$ being a sufficiently small delay.

-The paper is organized as follows: in Section \ref{SEC:Pre} we introduce needed notion based on functional It\^{o}'s calculus and the notion of viscosity solution for path--dependent PDE's.
-In Section \ref{Section 2} we prove the existence and uniqueness of a solution for the time-delayed BSDE, whereas Section \ref{Section 3} is devoted to the main results of the present work, that is the proof of the continuity of the function $u\left( t,\phi\right) :=Y^{t,\phi}\left( t\right) $ as well as the generalization of the Feynman--Kac formula with the core of the present work, that is Theorem \ref{theorem 1}.
-Eventually in Section \ref{SEC:FA} we present the financial applications.
+The paper is organized as follows: in Section \ref{SEC:Pre} we introduce notions which are needed for the functional It\^{o}'s calculus and also the notion of viscosity solution for path--dependent PDEs.
+In Section \ref {Section 2} we prove the existence and uniqueness of a solution for the time-delayed BSDE, whereas Section \ref{Section 3} is devoted to the main results of the present work, that is the proof of the continuity of the function $u\left( t,\phi \right) :=Y^{t,\phi }\left( t\right) $ as well as the nonlinear Feynman--Kac formula, that is Theorem \ref{theorem 1}, the core of the present work.
+In Section \ref{SEC:FA} we eventually present the financial applications.